IbrahimDayax/simulated-autonomous-drone/README.md

 ### Hybrid Computer Vision & Q-Learning

 The hybrid approach combines the strengths of Q-learning's decision-making capabilities with computer vision's obstacle detection.
 The system uses the camera feed to detect obstacles and then uses Q-learning to plan the optimal route to avoid collisions while heading toward the goal.
+This hybrid method is implemented in the **hybrid_auto_drone.py** script where image processing and computer vision play a crucial role in the drone's autonomous navigation and obstacle avoidance.
+The script captures depth and segmentation images from the AirSim environment.
+Depth images provide distance information, and segmentation images differentiate objects based on their assigned colors.
+OpenCV is used to process these images, detecting obstacles by analyzing pixel depth and applying morphological operations like erosion.
+The detected obstacles are enclosed within bounding boxes, and the nearest one is identified based on its depth.
+These obstacles are used to update the drone's state, guiding it in choosing escape maneuvers to avoid collisions and reach its target.
+The script then employs a trained Q-learning model to select the appropriate action based on the processed state data, enabling the drone to navigate toward its target coordinates autonomously.

 ## Results